GetacherD/MazeProject/README.md

 ## Getting started

-![Tutorial][tutorial]

 To install/run  Maze

-1 Add SDL_image  to your img folder at same level as src and header 2  run this command in your command prompt:
+Add SDL_image  to your img folder at same level as src and header

+run this command in your command prompt:

 ```sh
 gcc src/*.c -lSDL2 -Limg/SDL_img -Iimg/SDL_img -lSDL_image -lm -o out # compile